Research: A Historically Exclusive Field

 This predicament creates a world where research is conducted primarily by a continuous dominant group of people; whereas, down to the local neighborhood, communities are becoming more and more diverse.
 As a result, conclusions that are drawn from research primarily come from privileged individuals that do not reflect the communities they are studying.

-Those who identify as Black, Native American, Latinx, low-income, first-gen, from a rural area, or as an immigrant are disproportionately impacted by the intrinsic inequities of the American education system and lack of access to research opportunitie.
+Those who identify as Black, Native American, Latinx, low-income, first-gen, from a rural area, or as an immigrant are disproportionately impacted by the intrinsic inequities of the American education system and lack of access to research opportunities.
 Since more education is associated with an increased income, the failures of the education system allow for the continuation of a cycle of poverty among already marginalized populations.

 In both the private and public sectors, research informs legislation and policy that directly impacts all communities, so unbiased reporting from relatable individuals is crucial.